radanalyticsio/oshinko-specs/predefined-env-vars.md

 Enhance the Oshinko REST server to define three new environment variables for any container it starts up:

-* OSHINKO_REST_URL -- the URL of the Oshinko REST server
+* OSHINKO_REST_HOST -- the host of the Oshinko REST server
 * OSHINKO_REST_PORT -- the corresponding port for the server
 * OSHINKO_SPARK_CLUSTER -- the name of this spark cluster WRT Oshinko's API.
 This might only be defined if the container is a Spark master or worker node.